mrismanaziz/Reforestation/README.md

-## What do you call a dictionary on drugs?
-High definition.
+## Did you hear that the police have a warrant out on a midget psychic ripping people off?
+It reads “Small medium at large.”